devonaw/platinum-renegade-wiki/docs/special_events.md

 - Go to the Underground Man's house, near the Pokémon Center in Eterna City.
 - Talk to the female scientist to receive fossils for [Omanyte], [Kabuto], [Aerodactyl], [Lileep], [Anorith], [Cranidos] and [Shieldon].
-- Each fossil exept [Aerodactyl] will be given 3 times.
+- Each fossil except [Aerodactyl] will be given 3 times.
 - Take the fossils to the museum in Oreburgh City to revive them.

 ### Johto-Starter